Chris3606/GoRogue/GoRogue.Docs/articles/2-to-3-upgrade-guide.md

 - Troschuetz's API does not directly expose functionality to generate longs, ulongs, floats, or decimals.

 ## ShaiRandom Overview
 In an effort to provide better solutions to these issues, GoRogue 3 has moved away from Troschuetz, and instead uses a random number generation library called ShaiRandom.
-In addition to implementing a completely different set of generation algorithms it provides a number of other benefits:
+In addition to implementing a completely different set of generation algorithms, it provides a number of other benefits:
 - Generator states are publicly exposed, and settable.
     - This allows much more fine-tuned manipulation of generators, for both testing and serialization purposes.
 - Generators all support a method of serializing to and from a string